riatelab/magrit/README.md

 - We also provide many sample datasets to try out the various representations and become familiar with the application.
 - It allows you to **render and combine a wide variety of maps**: choropleth, proportional symbols, cartogram, discontinuity, smoothed maps, links, etc.
 - It allows you to **customize the appearance of your maps** in various ways.
-- It supports all the most popular modern desktop browsers.
+- It supports all the most popular modern desktop browsers but we also provide a desktop version for Windows, GNU/Linux and MacOS.
 - Magrit is written in modern JS and uses notably [solid.js](https://github.com/solidjs/solid) and [d3.js](https://github.com/d3/d3) libraries as well as various WebAssembly modules ([GDAL](https://github.com/bugra9/gdal3.js), [GEOS](https://github.com/chrispahm/geos-wasm), [Contour-wasm](https://github.com/mthh/contour-wasm), [go-cart-wasm](https://github.com/riatelab/go-cart-wasm)).